happyrobot00/luggage-tracker-as/README.md

 ```

 ### Timestamps
-Unlike javascript (or any language) there is no Date.now() or equivilent.
-This link provides a much better explanation - https://dev.to/melvinmanni/common-mistakes-you-might-make-using-the-near-sdk-as-and-assemblyscript-264c
+There is no Date.now() or equivilent.
+This link provides a much better explanation on obtaining the timestamp using assemblyscript on Near VM - https://dev.to/melvinmanni/common-mistakes-you-might-make-using-the-near-sdk-as-and-assemblyscript-264c

 ```
 import { context } from "near-sdk-as";